-If your once normal pup is suddenly shaking and shivering, you are likely scratching your head for any possible cause.
+If your once-normal pup is suddenly shaking and shivering, you are likely scratching your head for any possible cause.
 Or, perhaps you’ve recently adopted a pup, and they just naturally shake and shiver all the time, causing you to be concerned.

-Shaking can be a normal part of some dog’s nature.
+Shaking can be a normal part of some dogs’ nature.
 It’s actually quite common amongst some breeds, more than others.
 But, it can also point to developing illness in many furry friends.
 So what could cause your dog to shake or shiver?

-In this article, we will dive into the details of shaking in dogs.
+This article will dive into the details of shaking in dogs.
 You’ll learn about why dogs do it, which breeds are more prone to it, and also help you understand when you should be concerned for your canine companion.

 Is This Normal Behavior In Dogs?

 The best way to gauge how concerned you should be is by simply knowing your dog and being aware of its typical habits.
 If your nervous pup quivers each time they get worked up, you can come to the conclusion that this is regular behavior for them.
-However, if your pup is suddenly shaking for the first time, this should certainly raise an alarm.
+However, if your pup suddenly shakes for the first time, this should certainly raise an alarm.

 Knowing your dog’s normal habits and behaviors can help you determine your next action and whether or not this warrants an immediate trip to the vet.

-Why is My Dog Shaking or Shivering?
+Why Is My Dog Shaking Or Shivering?

 There are many reasons why a dog could be shaking or shivering.
 To help you get to the bottom of this behavior in your pup, let’s get into some of the potential factors below.